 If supporting the process of policy making needs to be considered within a new framework, then we need to start by reconsidering policy design.
-A thorough policy design process has a preponderant impact on the quality of the policy alternatives being
+A thorough policy design process has a preponderant impact on the quality of the policy alternatives being considered.

-- 30 considered.
 On top of enhancing the quality of policy alternatives, policy design may enable governments, communities and organizations to address emerging and prevailing problems, as well as opportunities.
-Few systematic analyses have focused on policy design as the act of generating policy alternatives and even fewer have analysed the pivotal work of the analyst as policy designer [18].
-Considine et al., ([18]) remarked that, despite major advances in the study of public policy, policy design remained uncharted - despite major advances in the study of public policy, policy design remained uncharted and relatively underdeveloped, notwithstanding the promising works of [4], [5], [27], [59], [76], [79] (see section 2 for a detailed discussion of the literature).
+Few systematic analyses have focused on policy design as the act of generating policy alternatives and even fewer have analysed the pivotal work of the analyst as policy designer [21].
+Considine et al., ([21]) remarked that, despite major advances in the study of public policy, policy design remained uncharted and relatively underdeveloped, notwithstanding the promising works of [5], [6], [30], [64], [82], [85] (see section 2 for a detailed discussion of the literature).

-Our contribution in this paper steams from two working hypotheses.
-The first one is that the intersection among the fields which can contribute to innovative policy design

-- 40 (i.e. policy studies, design theory, decision theory and operational research) has not been properly investigated, although the problem is shared among the different fields.
+Our contribution in this paper stems from two working hypotheses.
+The first one is that the intersection among the fields which can contribute to creative policy design (i.e. policy studies, design theory, decision theory and operational research) has not been properly investigated, although the problem is shared among the different fields and some interesting preliminary attempts have been proposed.
 This hypothesis has been tested and verified in section 2 of the paper.
-The second working hypothesis underpinning the development of this research is that it is possible to innovatively design public policies by using formal tools (such as the ones proposed by - 45 Operational Research).
+The second working hypothesis underpinning the development of this research is that it is possible to formalise what generated novelty in the decision aiding process (e.g. using Operational Research tools).
 This second hypothesis has been tested using two case studies (sections 3 and 4 of the paper).
-The two case studies deal with alternatives' generation for territorial policy making and have been analysed using the same analytical lens, shaped by the following four research questions: i) Why have new alternatives arose during the policy making process? ii) How have they been generated? iii) Which 50 consequences did they lead to? and iv) What has generated innovation?
+The two case studies deal with alternatives' generation for territorial policy making and have been analysed using the same analytical lens, shaped by the following four research questions: i) Why have new alternatives arose during the policy making process? ii) How have they been generated? iii) Which consequences did they lead to? and iv) What generated novelty within the alternatives' design phase of a decision aiding process?

-The reminder of the paper is organized as follows: after a state of the art survey (section 2), the two case studies are presented (sections 3 and 4) and discussed (section 5).
-Section 6 concludes the paper by discussing the answers to the research questions presented above.
+The reminder of the paper is organized as follows: after a state of the art survey (section 2), the two case studies are presented (sections 3 and 4).
+Section 5 concludes the paper by discussing the answers to the research questions presented above.